MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Submit lineup
  - On click of empty player (player placeholder) a list of players will appear, (name, record).
 On the second box only appear those players who can pair up with the first.
  - Add an action button in the place of submit lineup.
 Are all of your players there **check in**.
 Both caption will have this option [action box sequences T-14:00](https://www.loom.com/share/c577d8301e8442ad9718209c83f18921)
+ - Both team captains need to check in whatever team assign first then he will send a pop up box and other team will accept and the clock start
  - Once both captain checked in the clock will start.
 They will have 3 minutes
  - Auto assign -> **1)** Ancoring Strategy: pair the best player with worst player of the team **2)** Hierarchy strategy: rank 1 player pay with tank 2 player, rank 3 player play with rank 4 player **3)** Random strategy
  - When You select high, rank 1 and 2  player on net 1, rank 3 and 4 player on net 2 and so on...
 Second option is anchor, for example there are 6 player, rank 1 player pair up with rank 4 player, rank 2 with rank 5, rank 3 with 6.
 Last option is auto, players will be assigned randomly here